fsereno/portfolio/README.md

 - Shows how to inherit the Abstract Class and override methods.
 - Shows evidence of a basic understanding of the Liskov Substitution Principle.

+#### app/codeExamples/JS/Closures.js

+##### Example of Closures in JS
+- Shows how to create a “private” variable in JavaScript using a Closure.
+- Shows how increment that variable externally, using a confined method.
+- Only the method can increment out private variable.
+---

 ## License

 [![License](http://img.shields.io/:license-mit-blue.svg?style=flat-square)](http://badges.mit-license.org)